 I still had to keep my thriving advertising business (I had left my financial services career by then) to pay for said child’s college education, but the garden was never far from my mind.
 And, happily, I was able to move my “office” to the back patio and work among the plants, pollinators, birds and critters.
 I highly recommend this office environment to maintain sanity.

 While largely self-taught through trial and error over many years on the same property, I also completed the NH Master Garden Program in 2008.
-In 2016, I had the pleasure of attending a Master Class in Garden Design at the amazing Chanticleer garden in Philadelphia, where our UK instructor, Annie Guilfoye, encouraged us to take risks, think big and be bold!
+In 2016, I had the pleasure of attending a Master Class in Garden Design at the amazing Chanticleer garden in Philadelphia, where our award-winning UK instructor, Annie Guilfoyle, encouraged us to take risks, think big and be bold!

-As a member of the Board of Trustees for Symphony New Hampshire it was great fun to have my garden featured in the both the 2016 and 2018 SNH Garden Tours!
+As a member of the Board of Trustees for Symphony New Hampshire it was great fun to have my garden featured in both the 2016 and 2018 SNH Garden Tours!

-From April through November, you can usually find me deep within one of my perennial gardens, primping the hundreds of specimens and coaxing the plants to "be the best that you can be!"
+From April through November, you can usually find me deep within one of my perennial gardens, primping the hundreds of specimens, talking to the bees, and coaxing the plants to "be the best that you can be!"